 Locally grown flowers now cost more too

 To rely solely on our local growers would be unsustainable for our industry as we become limited to the varieties of flowers made available to us.
 This impart, is due to the seasons and the Australian climate.
 Whilst we have an array of climates to grow flowers in, ranging from tropical Queensland and chilly Victoria, what we can grow and produce is limited by the seasons compared to say South America where it’s warm throughout most of the year, amongst other factors that make growing stronger, longer lasting roses year round a perfect environment.

 At Lime Tree Bower, we frequently use a combination of imported flowers and locally grown produce, as it’s not enough to just rely on our local growers, from a quantity and aesthetic perspective.
 Since importing flowers has been more difficult or limited from COVID, we've had to fight over what's available from our local growers.
 More demand, the higher the price.
 Throw into the mix La Niña, Sydney flooding and crazy unpredictable weather conditions which has ruined a significant amount of local crops, and you have even more limited supply levels.

 As with any other industry affected by COVID-19, this has had a lasting impact on the flower industry and therefore all florists.
 What you could get for the same value a few years ago, is much more limited now since everything has risen in price unfortunately.
 This is evident by the rise in prices by florists to continue operating a financially viable business, whether they’re events-only and/or retail-based, as a result of the rise in wholesale flower costs.

-Whilst we originally thought these price hikes would be somewhat temporary, the impact that COVID has had on the global economy, recessions and rising inflation everywhere, has caused the price rises to be sustained across the globe for the foreseeable future.
+Whilst we originally thought these price hikes would be somewhat temporary, the impact that COVID has had on the global economy, recessions and rising inflation everywhere, has caused the price rises to stay across the globe for the foreseeable future.